dennisdoomen/CSharpGuidelines/_pages/Cheatsheet.md

 * Finish every `if`-`else`-`if `statement with an `else`-part (AV1537)
 * Be reluctant with multiple `return` statements (AV1540)
 * Don’t use `if`-`else` statements instead of a simple (conditional) assignment  (AV1545)
-* Encapsulate complex expressions in a method or property (AV1547)
+* Encapsulate complex expressions in a property, method or local function (AV1547)
 * Call the most overloaded method from other overloads (AV1551)
 * Only use optional arguments to replace overloads (AV1553)
 * Avoid using named arguments (AV1555)